phalcon-orphanage/docs/ja/reference/flash.rst

     <div class="noticeMessage">this a very important information</div>
     <div class="warningMessage">best check yo self, you're not looking too good.</div>

-As can be seen, also some CSS classes are added automatically to the DIVs.
+As you can see, CSS classes are added automatically to the DIVs.
 These classes allow you to define the graphical presentation of the messages in the browser.
 The CSS classes can be overridden, for example, if you're using Twitter bootstrap, classes can be configured as:

 .. code-block:: php

     <?php

+    use Phalcon\Flash\Direct as FlashDirect;

     // Register the flash service with custom CSS classes
     $di->set('flash', function () {
-        $flash = new \Phalcon\Flash\Direct(array(
+        $flash = new FlashDirect(
+            array(
-            'error' => 'alert alert-error',
+                'error'   => 'alert alert-danger',
                 'success' => 'alert alert-success',
                 'notice'  => 'alert alert-info',
-        ));
+                'warning' => 'alert alert-warning'
+            )
+        );

         return $flash;
     });